abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/slack-connect.png)

 *   In the next screen, configure source (Slack) and destination (Amazon S3)
 *   Select the S3 bucket from the list.
-Note : This bucket was created in the premilinary step.
+Note : This bucket was created in the preliminary step.
 *   Leave the Flow Trigger option as 'run on demand'

 ![image](images/appflow-create.png)